IN THE MOUNTAINS OF FIRE

 E straightens up at that.
 “Ah.
 So something about it requires confession, does it?”

 Again I glance around.
-E sees, rises, and motions me to retreat into my “room”, bowl and all.
+E sees, rises, snags a folding chair with one hand and with the other motions me to retreat into my “room”, bowl and all.
 Once past the cork curtain (and with a final glance out to assure my privacy, I whisper to hir, “Only at the beginning.”
 I find my secret burning in me, desperate for revelation.
 “The reflexes sped up too fast for the conscience to keep up with, at first.
 But in time we got it under control.”
 I stare at hir, searching those cold blue eyes for any kind of understanding.
 “Things...happened.
 But they won’t happen again.”

 “Hence the dislocated shoulder?
 Another guinea-pig did that to you?”